ClinicalTrialsTeam/ctfrontier/backend/README.md

 Example curl command with a timer using the example json:

-`time curl -X POST http://127.0.0.1:8000/ctgov/api/search_studies -d database/examples/basic_search_query.json`
+`time curl -X POST http://127.0.0.1:8000/ctgov/api/search_studies -d database/examples/search_studies_query.json`

 #### Output

-<span style="color:red">Please note search results now contains "metadata" information.
-This means ReactJS parsing needs to be modified accordingly.</span>
+#### Please note search results now contains "metadata" information.
+This means ReactJS parsing needs to be modified accordingly.

 Sample result below.
 Note that 'intervention_name' and 'location_name' are pipe delimited values.
 You have to parse them to display as a list in html.